dev1joe/product-management-api/README.md

 # invoice status
 // TODO: check stripe payment gateway first

+# Currency representation
+// TODO: check stripe

 # Learning
 - Why specify the "Entity" and "Table" attributes ??
+  - Entity attribute is required, it marks a PHP class as an entity to be persisted in the DB
+  - while Table attribute is optional, it describes the table the entity is persisted in

 # Project Future
 - make a dynamic attributes system (suggested by [chatGPT](https://chatgpt.com/share/6713d5db-cf0d-47b4-93f0-305d9cbd7709))
 - advanced filtering (i5, i7 CPUs for laptops)
 - sub-categories (phones > [i-phone, Samsung, phone accessories])
 - Complaints system (using UI and emails)
-- sales tracking (store sales count)
+- sales tracking (store sales quantity)
 - advanced CMS
 - capacity for more employees (manger, supervisor, product manager, order manager)
 - order tracking